ysennoun/smart-gaz-pratical-class/coap/README.md

 ### Publisher

 Let's develop the publisher.
 Go to folder publisher where you will find four python files:
-- src/main.py file where every ten second data is sent to a MQTT broker
+- src/main.py file where every ten second data is sent to a CoAP client
 - src/utils/iot_data.py file where you have to implement functions to compute data to be sent
 - test/utils/test_iot_data.py where you have to complete unit tests for functions in src/utils/iot_data.py
 - setup.py file that handles installation the python project.
 Run `python setup.py` test to validate you implementation.